 Local people are local experts.
 When we built the ‘Den’ at Soneva Kiri, we used a combination of the local Karen tribesmen’s ancient knowledge of bamboo and the innovation of a Soneva architect to create a truly inspiring structure.
 Often the extended families of our guests hide people with a unique understanding of local history, custom or biodiversity.
 These people can make the experiences we offer truly unique.

 Coconut husk coir rope making is a great tradition in the Maldives.
 Soneva Fushi has it made and supplied by women from the neighboring island.

 Providing education is a core part of host training throughout the Soneva community.
 Our commitment to the environment and to people is echoed in our training policy, which we hope to communicate to our guests and the greater public alike.

 For local schoolchildren, a trip to Soneva Fushi to explore the coral reefs with the island Marine Biologist can be daunting task.
 Many of these children cannot swim, and the few that can will most probably have never seen the amazing world that exists beneath the surface.
 This will be the first opportunity they have to learn about the reefs and the diverse life they support, and a chance for the next generation to be made aware of how precious and fragile these places are.

 Investing in children is investing in our future, and their education could not be more important.
 At Eydhafushi, the neighbouring island to Soneva Fushi, we funded the construction of a pre-school which now provides education for 200 students.
 We have also funded the building of a science laboratory on Dharavandhoo, another island in Baa Atoll.
 It shouldn’t all be work though, so we invest in fun, too.
-We created a playground at a local on Koh Kood near Soneva Kiri.
+We created a playground at a local school in Koh Kood.